 To view examples of embroidered work please follow the link to Embroidery in the Crafts & Books pages.

-MONASTERY GARDEN SOAPS
+MONASTERY GARDEN SOAPS AND BALMS

 Rag rug making is a traditional art that has enjoyed a recent revival in Britain.
 Formerly it used to be a popular and creative way of passing the winter months in the homes of the poor.
 Often ornamented with simple designs, these rugs are now recognised to be an authentic form of folk art.
 Rug making was introduced to Quidenham in 2013 and was quickly taken up by some of the Sisters who have not only derived immense enjoyment from it but have been able to turn it into a profitable venture.
 Please contact us if you would be interested in viewing or ordering samples of our work: